Building Understanding of Measurement Conversions

 - using measuring cups, beakers and different sized containers to explore relationships between cups, pints, quarts, and gallons.
 Pick a warm day and head outside for this one!

-- measuring the perimeter of a basketball court or running track using a trundle wheel to develop a sense of metric lengths
+- measuring the perimeter of a basketball court or playground using a trundle wheel to develop a sense of different metric lengths and converting the measurements to different metric units

 - creating unit benchmarks by estimating and then measuring objects that are approximately: 1 metre long, 1 kilogram in mass, 1 litre capacity